Thursday, February 28, 2019

 -How come God does not instantly resolve all the problems of this word?
 He certainly has the power to do so.
 However, it does not follow that the human race would be pleased with His instantaneous solution. "...no one does evil for evil’s sake.
 We do evil to get good things, such as money, sex, and power.
 Take away pleasure and the incentive to do evil would vanish.
 But if God were to stop evil by ending pleasure, would the human race continue?
 If it did, would anyone like the pleasureless world that remains?"
 (Frank Turek, Stealing From God, p.
 142)

 -God could simply refuse to pardon the iniquity of sinners and cast them into an eternity of eternal punishment.
 He could in the twinkling of an eye erase our existence.
 It is not as though He is indebted to us for anything.
 God could mechanically control us to make us serve Him.
 Nonetheless, He is patient and merciful.
-God is giving us an opportunity to repent (Acts 17:26-31; 2 Peter 3:9).
-We need to place our trust in the sacrificial work of His Son Jesus Christ in order to be saved.
-We need to adopt an eternal rather than temporal perspective.
+God is giving us an opportunity to repent of our sins (Acts 17:26-31; 2 Peter 3:9).
+We need to adopt an eternal rather than temporal perspective of things.

 • A Consideration Of Free Will

 -God allows us to make immoral decisions because He wanted us to have free will.
-He wanted us to have freedom and thus to lovingly come to Him through the use of our own reason.
-He did so out of His love for us.
-He wanted us to choose Him, not be forced to accept His precepts.
+He wanted us to have freedom and thus to lovingly come to Him on our own.
+He gave us free will because He loves us.
 He made us to be His children, not to function in the manner of robots or puppets.
 If He did the latter, then He would not really love us.
 We would not be autonomous.
 We would not truly be unique as persons.
-Life would have no true meaning if we were not given the freedom to make rational decisions.

-• Morally Sufficient Reasons For God's Toleration Of Evil:
+• Morally Sufficient Reasons For The Toleration Of Evil:

--God may allow evil to exist as a way to test our faith (even though suffering oftentimes wears us down).
+-God may allow evil to exist as a way to test our faith, even though suffering oftentimes wears us down.
 It is because of our suffering that we learn patience, courage, and self-sacrifice (Romans 5:3-5; 1 Peter 4:12-19).
+The existence of suffering points to our inherent inadequacy and our need of God.

 -So, the existence of evil is not inherently incompatible with the existence of an all-knowing, all-powerful, and infinitely good God.
 The existence of evil is a problem for all worldviews.
 How that issue is addressed depends on our worldview.